fdescollonges/SmartLampLabs/Lab5_SmartLampAssistant.md

 * Click the Connect button next to your Node-RED application:
 ![](images_Lab5/markdown-img-paste-20180612005106228.png)
 * You will be asked if you want to restage.
-Select Restage: ![](images_Lab5/markdown-img-paste-2018061200515400.png) Once restarted, the Conversation service will be available to your Node-RED instance.
+Select Restage: ![](images_Lab5/markdown-img-paste-2018061200515400.png) Once restarted, the Watson Assistant will be available to your Node-RED instance.

 ### B. Creating a test conversation from the sample
-To get started with implementing a conversation, we will upload a prebuilt sample Conversation which was originally designed to control operations of a car's equipment.
+To get started with implementing a conversation, we will upload a prebuilt sample conversation which was originally designed to control operations of a car's equipment.
 * Switch back to the `manage` tab of your  Watson Assistant service, and click `[Launch Tool]` ![](images_Lab5/markdown-img-paste-20180610193523945.png)
 * Once on the tool page, select the `Workspaces` tab.
 Click on the import button ![](images_Lab5/markdown-img-paste-20180612010951257.png)
 * Select `Lab5_Car_Dashboard.json` to import ![](images_Lab5/markdown-img-paste-20180612011111424.png)